burger

 Tapestry is frequently used as a metaphor to ‘tie’ several elements together, such as “Our skills, experiences, and relationships are like threads in the tapestry of our lives.”

-Generative AI often likes to use tapestry to start sentences, such as “In the tapestry of life” or “Friendship is a tapestry”.
+Generative Artificial Intelligence often likes to use tapestry to start sentences, such as “In the tapestry of life” or “Friendship is a tapestry”.

 In today’s ever-evolving world